If you want to keep your business downtime to a minimum in a crisis, you need to have both business continuity and disaster recovery plans.

-Disaster Recovery Plan is very critical for small businesses.
+A disaster Recovery Plan is very critical for small businesses.
 It is observed that 90% of the small businesses without a disaster recovery plan will fail after the disaster.

 Why both are important

 Though BCP & DRP look similar, the difference is the time you put them into action.
 A business continuity plan is the steps you follow to keep your business open and functioning during a crisis.
-The disaster recovery plan is what happens after the crisis has passed, and you need to get business back to normal.
+The disaster recovery plan happens after the crisis has passed, and you need to get business back to normal.
 They are two separate plans, but the overlap strengthens your business during a disruption.

-With ongoing COVID19 pandemic, this exercise becomes more relevant and necessary.
+With the ongoing COVID19 pandemic, this exercise becomes more relevant and necessary.
 Engaging a reliable BC partner and consultant would address this need in a cost-effective and compliant manner.

 Watch this video to know more about Business Continuity Planning: